Bjergsted

 Until 1 January 2007, Bjergsted was a municipality (Danish, kommune) in West Zealand County on the west coast of the island of Zealand (Sjælland) in Denmark.
-The municipality included the islands of Sejrø and Nekselø, and covered an area of 138.62 km².
+The municipality included the islands of Sejerø and Nekselø, and covered an area of 138.62 km2.
 It had a total population of 8,047 (2005).
 Its last mayor was Gert Larsen, a member of the Venstre (Liberal Party) political party.
 The main town and the site of its municipal council was the town of Svebølle.